-As I learned later, Manila is a little bit rougher around the edges security-wise than some other South Aast Asia capitals, though nothing that should worry you too much.
-After my initial impressions I did actually become quite comfortable here, especially after familiarizing myself with the city during daylight.
+Manila is a little bit rougher around the edges security-wise than some other South Aast Asia capitals, though I also feel it’s not anything to worry about too much.
+Initial impressions aside, I did get pretty comfortable there, especially after familiarizing myself with the city during daylight.

 Intramuros was not so much to write home about, though it did have these giant puppets posed in front of a gallery…

-It’s actually the lack of good sightseeing that made me not care much for Manila overall.
-I went to see Intramuros, a fortress area from colonial times, but really these were just a bunch of crumbling walls.
+It’s actually the lack of good sightseeing that made me not care much for Manila.
+I went to see Intramuros, a fortress area from colonial times, but these were just a bunch of crumbling walls.
 You probably need to be a Filipino with a strong appreciation of their historical significance to find them interesting.

-I also went to the “Mall of Asia” which was somehow recommended by Lonely Planet, but this was truly just an Americans style 2-level mall with modern shops.
+I also went to the “Mall of Asia” which was somehow recommended by many travel guide, but this was truly just an Americans style 2-level mall with modern shops.
 Yes, it’s along the bay, but I don’t see why it came so highly recommended – perhaps it is a good illustration of the overall lack of sights in Manila that this mall would even make it into a guidebook.

 The bay near Mall of Asia was sort of cool just because so many people hang out there

-When I came back to Manila a second time (while on transit to northern Luzon), I did end up enjoying it a bit more, just because of my circumstances.
-An expat (one of the people who worked in my hostel) offered to take me and a few other travellers out to a different area of the city.
-We had some really nice Arabian food and sheesha, and then went to the Red Light District to a local bar where you can play pool and other games.
-It was a bit odd to see a lot of ‘freelance’ girls trying to get the attention of Western guys, but if you ignored this it was actually a great place to have a few beers and play some games.
+When I came back to Manila a second time (while on transit to northern Luzon), I did end up enjoying it much more, mostly because of my circumstances.
+An expat I met offered to take me and a few other travellers out to a different area of the city.
+We had some nice Arabian food and sheesha, and then went to the Red Light District to a local bar where you can play pool and other games.
+It was a bit odd to see a lot of freelance girls trying to get the attention of Western guys, but if you ignored this it was a great place to have a few beers and play some games.

 It seems that Manila is the kind of city you could learn to love if you knew local places or if you know people who live there.
-But on a cursory visit, I don’t think it’s worth seeing much.
+But on a cursory visit, it didn’t make me that excited, unlike all of the rural and island destinations around the country.
 If you are going to the Philippines, I recommend Manila only for a layover: then get out of the city to enjoy the much better parts of the country.